Dear Sir or Madam,

 1.4 How long will your data be stored?

 We regularly check and update our databases.
-We delete your personal data as soon as they are no longer required for the above-mentioned purposes.
-We also delete your data whenever you exercise your right of revocation or objection, unless we are legally obliged to store the data.
+We will delete your personal data as soon as it is no longer required for the above-mentioned purposes.
+We will also delete your data without fail if you exercise your right of revocation or objection, unless we are obliged to retain the data due to legal requirements.

 1.5 Who receives your data?

-Furthermore, we employ external service providers such as trade fair management companies, marketing and event agencies, travel agencies and publishing houses to perform work on our behalf.
-In order to send you information, invitations and newsletters we commission service providers to process your data in accordance with our instructions.
-We oblige these service providers to protect your data in accordance with the law.
+In addition, we use external service providers to fulfil our tasks, e.g. trade fair implementation companies, marketing and event agencies, travel agencies and publishers.
+For the purpose of sending you information, invitations and newsletters, we commission service providers to process your data in accordance with your instructions.
+We obligate them to protect your data in accordance with the law.

-If applicable, your data will be transmitted to the competent supervisory and audit authorities in order to exercise the respective control rights.
+If necessary, your data will be transmitted to the competent supervisory and auditing authorities for the exercise of the respective control rights.

-1.6 Which rights can you assert as a data subject?
+1.6 What rights can you assert as a data subject?

-You have the rights provided for under articles 15 to 22 GDPR:
+You have the rights under Articles 15 to 22 of the GDPR:

-- Right of access by the data subject (article 15 GDPR): If your personal data are processed, you have the right to obtain information about the data stored pertaining to your person.
+- Right to the disclosure of information (Art.
+15 GDPR): if your personal data is being processed, you have the right to receive information about the data stored about you.

-- Right to rectification (article 16 GDPR): Should incorrect personal data be processed, you have a right to rectification.
+- Right to rectification (Art.
+16 GDPR): if inaccurate personal data is being processed, you have the right to rectification.

-- Right to erasure ('right to be forgotten'), right to restriction of processing and right to object (articles 17, 18 and 21 GDPR): If the legal requirements are met, you can request the deletion or restriction of processing and file an objection against the processing.
+- Right to erasure and restriction of processing (Art.
+17, 18 GDPR): if the legal requirements are met, you may request the erasure or restriction of processing.

-- Right to data portability (article 20 GDPR): If you have consented to data processing or a contract for data processing exists and data processing is carried out using automated procedures, you may have a right to data portability.
+- Right to data portability (Art.
+20 GDPR): if you have consented to the data processing or a contract for data processing exists, and the data processing is carried out with the help of automated procedures, you may have a right to data portability.

-If you wish to revoke or assert any of the above rights, please contact us at:
+If you wish to revoke or exercise any of the above rights, please contact: